Alikhabazian0/Market-Classificstion-using-Ml-models/README.md

 # Market-Classificstion-using-Ml-models
-in this project we use logistic regression, catboost, random farest, LightGBM and TCN on intraday Gold prices to detect market classes. we used resampled data other methods to compare these models.
+in this project we use logistic regression, catboost, random forest, LightGBM and TCN on intraday Gold prices to detect market classes. we used resampled data and other methods to compare these models.